Jsparrow/org.eclipse.mdm.nucleus/README.md

     <br>
     The mdm connector singelton bean manages the connections for logged on users (Principal) at the the application server.
 A application server specific login realm module for the MDM application has to be installed and configured at the used application server.
-This module has to call the 'connect' method of this service to create and register MDM connections for a user (Principal).
+This module has to call the 'connect' (login phase 1) and 'registerConnections' (login phase 2) methods of this service to create and register MDM connections for a user (Principal).
     <br><br>
     available rest urls: none
     <br><br>
     <b>hint:</b>
-    - at the current version the login module is disable.
-If you want to create a connection to MDM systems please add a superuser name and a superuser password at ConnectorBean source file:
-    <i>./org.eclips.mdm.connector/src/main/java/org/eclipse/mdm/connector/bean/ConnectorBean.java</i> (edit: SUPERUSER_NAME and SUPERUSER_PASSWORD)
-    - configure available MDM data sources to the resource file at <i>./org.eclipse.mdm.connector/src/main/resources/org/eclipse/mdm/connector/configuration/services.properties</i>
+    - configure available MDM data sources at configuration file <i>./org.eclipse.mdm.connector/src/main/configuration/service.xml</i>
-    - note that the defined super user is configured at all defined data sources
     <br><br>

 - <b>org.eclipse.mdm.businesstyperegistry</b>